stochasticHydroTools/PSE/README.md

  - HOOMD, compiled with CUDA (tested with version 1.3.2).
  - CUDA (tested with version 7.5).
  - LAPACKE (tested with version 3.6.1).
+ - CBLAS (tested with version 3.6.1).

 ## Compilation
 To compile this example plugin, follow steps similar to those in compiling HOOMD-Blue.
-The process of finding a HOOMD installation to link to will be fully automatic IF you have hoomd_install_dir/bin in your PATH when running ccmake.
+The process of finding a HOOMD installation to link to will be fully automatic IF you have hoomd_install_dir/bin in your PATH when running cmake.

 Note that plugins can only be built against a hoomd build that has been installed via a package or compiled and then installed via 'make install'.
 Plugins can only be built against hoomd when it is built as a shared library.
+From the root PSE folder do:

 ```
 $ mkdir plugin_build
 $ cd plugin_build
-$ ccmake /path/to/plugin_template_cpp
+$ cmake ../
 (follow normal cmake steps)
 $ make -j6
 $ make install